taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default storyReducer;
 ~~~~~~~~

 Now, everything is setup from a Redux and Redux Saga perspective.
-As last step, only one component from the view layer needs to trigger the `STORIES_FETCH` action that is intercepted in the saga, fetches the stories in a side-effect, and stores them in the Redux store with the `STORIES_ADD` action.
+As last step, only one component from the view layer needs to trigger the `STORIES_FETCH` action.
+This action is intercepted in the saga, fetches the stories in a side-effect, and stores them in the Redux store with the `STORIES_ADD` action.
 Therefore, in your `App` component, you can introduce the new `SearchStories` component.

-{title="src/reducers/story.js",lang="javascript"}
+{title="src/components/App.js",lang="javascript"}
 ~~~~~~~~
 import React from 'react';
 import './App.css';